uses 🖥️

 Personal Development

-I also use VSCode in my free time on personal projects.
-I've tried Fleet but haven't installed in on my M2 yet.
+I also use VS Code in my free time on personal projects.
+I've tried Fleet , but haven't installed it on my M2 yet.
 I've migrated all my static sites to Astro; I'm pretty obsessed with it.
-I've been using Github since I was introduced to it by a much better developer in school.
+I've been using GitHub since I was introduced to it by a much better developer in school.
 I use Netlify to host all my static sites.
-The Github integration makes config and deployment trivial.
+The GitHub integration makes config and deployment trivial.
 I'll use the free tier as long as possible.

 General Use